tkw1536/ggman/README.md

 To resolve a canonical url with a CANFILE, simply omit the `CANSPEC` attribute of `ggman canon`.

+## 'ggman lsr'

+To list the remotes of all installed repositories, use `ggman lsr`.
+It takes an optional argument `--canonical` which, if provided, cause ggman to print canonical urls instead of the provided ones.

 ## LICENSE

 `ggman` is licensed under the terms of the MIT LICENSE, see [LICENSE](LICENSE).